Inklingo

 nounA2general

-Use 'vagón' specifically for a large compartment on a train or subway, used for carrying passengers or freight.
+Use 'vagón' specifically for a railway car or a compartment within a train or subway, used for carrying freight, cargo, or passengers.

 Examples